 The Daniel Oduber Quirós International Airport in Liberia is the best airport to fly into if you are planning to spend your time on the Gold Coast.
-From here, you are only about an hour or so from all of the places and activities that you will enjoy in this upcoming week.
-You can definitely stay in one hotel or resort for the entirety of your week and then venture out each day to explore something new in this zone.
+From here, you’re only about an hour or so from all of the places and activities that you will enjoy in this upcoming week.
+You can definitely stay in one hotel or resort for the entirety of your week, and then venture out each day to explore something new in this zone.
 Playa Tamarindo or Playa Flamingo both have an assortment of accommodation types and are central to the other places you’ll want to see.

 Tamarindo is one of the most popular beach and surf towns in Guanacaste.
-This lively town is packed with fantastic restaurants, cute boutique stores, yoga studios, beachfront bars, plenty of surf lesson options, surf shops, grocery stores, banks, medical centers, weekly markets, and accommodation for every budget and personal preference.
+This lively town is packed with fantastic restaurants, cute boutique stores, yoga studios, beachfront bars, plenty of surf lesson options, surf shops, grocery stores, banks, medical centers, weekly markets and accommodation for every budget and personal preference.
 Everything is within walking distance in Tamarindo, so this is a great spot to just cruise around by foot and check it all out.
-Go for a surf or swim, grab some delicious grub, perhaps take a yoga class or pick up some unique souvenirs, and then make sure you are on the beach with a cocktail for sunset.
+Go for a surf or swim, grab some delicious grub, perhaps take a yoga class or pick up some unique souvenirs, and then make sure you’re on the beach with a cocktail for sunset.

-Heading north, you will reach Playa Flamingo, a white sand crescent moon shaped beach.
+Heading north, you will reach Playa Flamingo, a white-sand, crescent moon-shaped beach.
 This is the perfect starting off point for a kayak and snorkeling adventure.
-This half day at sea is an exciting way to experience the marine ecosystems of the Gold Coast.
+This half-day at sea is an exciting way to experience the marine ecosystems of the Gold Coast.
 There are several small islands and a vast coastline to kayak and snorkel along.
-Sea turtles, whales, jumping stingrays, and dolphins are not uncommon up here.
+Sea turtles, whales, jumping stingrays and dolphins are not uncommon up here.
 When you get back to shore, you can enjoy a frozen coconut cocktail at Coco Locos and watch one of Guanacaste’s magical sunsets.

 The Santa Rosa National Park is an incredible place to go hiking.
-This nature rich park is home to several beaches, multiple ecosystems (including the rare dry tropical forest), all six species of Costa Rica’s wildcat, hundreds of species of birds, and some of the most peaceful and picturesque hiking in all of Guanacaste.
+This nature-rich park is home to several beaches, multiple ecosystems – including the rare dry tropical forest – all six species of Costa Rica’s wildcat, hundreds of species of birds and some of the most peaceful and picturesque hiking in all of Guanacaste.